Top 45+ Xpath Interview Questions and Answers for Success! | Updated 2025

 Ans:

-82. How can XPath expressions be optimized for performance when dealing with large XML or HTML documents?
+82. What are the methods for optimizing XPath expressions for performance in large XML or HTML documents?

 Ans:

-• To optimize XPath expressions for performance with large documents, inventors should minimize the use of precious functions and axes, reduce spare traversals of the document tree, and optimize predicate conditions for effectiveness.
+• To optimize XPath expressions for large documents, developers should minimize costly functions and reduce unnecessary traversals.

 • They can also employ ways like using relative paths rather than absolute paths, caching repeated queries, and limiting the compass of XPath expressions to specific document sections.